meglou752/SEM-Group-Project/Use cases/use-case-4.md

 ### Goal in Context

-As a *User* I want *to produce a report on all the countries in a region organised by largest population to smallest* so that *I can support population reporting for the organisation.*
+As a *User* I want *to produce a report on the 'N' populated countries in the world* so that *I can support population reporting for the organisation.*

 ### Scope